basho/basho_docs/source/languages/en/riakcs/tutorials/fast-track/Testing-the-Installation.md

 s3cmd -c ~/.s3cfgfasttrack --configure
 ````

-If you are alread using s3cmd on your local machine the `-c` switch allows you to specify a .s3cfg file without overwriting anything you may have presently configured
+If you are already using s3cmd on your local machine the `-c` switch allows you to specify a .s3cfg file without overwriting anything you may have presently configured

 There are 4 default settings you should change: